Examples of Problem Statements in Quantitative Research Proposals

 The researcher sets the research objective, research question, and hypothesis based on the problem statement.
 Hence, candidates or students cannot continue their research without a strong problem statement.
 The research problem is an inevitable part of quantitative, qualitative, and other research.
 No research can be conducted without identifying the research problem.

 A good research proposal must include a research problem statement that identifies weaknesses in prior studies.
 Accordingly, it provides empirical evidence that enriches the literature.
-A strong problem statement must explain how to fulfill the research gaps.
+A strong problem statement must explain how to fill the research gaps.

 Ph.D. and Master of Science (by research) students undergo a proposal defense.
 In this presentation, examiners may ask candidates which research problem they aim to address.
 Thus, a concise and strong problem statement is essential for overcoming proposal defense (PD).